ci1xgk/Fellowship_Webpage/compile_hpc.md

 module load CMake/3.13.3-GCCcore-8.2.0
 ````

-To use dynamic rainfall, e.g. for Eden flooding test case, NetCDF must be loaded:
+To use dynamic rainfall (e.g. for [Eden flooding](/Desmond_Eden2015.md) test case) NetCDF must be loaded:

 ````bash
 module load netCDF/4.6.2-gompi-2019a
 ````

-To run LISFLOOD-FP on GPU, the CUDA toolkit should also be loaded:
+To run LISFLOOD-FP on GPU, the CUDA toolkit must also be loaded:

 ````bash
 module load CUDA/10.1.105-GCC-8.2.0-2.31.1
 ````

-Go to `LISFLOOD-FP` directory and run `cmake`, by pointing to libnuma install directory (denoted by `<PATH>`):
+Go to the `LISFLOOD-FP` directory and run `cmake`, by pointing to libnuma install directory (denoted by `<PATH>`):

 ````bash
 cmake -S . -B build -DNUMA_ROOT=<PATH>